little-core-labs/install-terraform/README.md

 ### Inputs

 - `version`: The version of terraform to install.
-Default: 0.12.21
+Required.

 ### Outputs